-Read the State of Alaska Drug Free Workplace Policy (pdf) here.
+Read the State of Alaska Alcohol and Drug Free Workplace Policy (pdf) here.

-The following are the Administrative Orders that you are required to read.
-The signature form needs to be printed and signed, acknowledging that you have read the orders.
+The following are the State Policies you are required to read.
+The Statewide Policy Acknowledgment form needs to be printed and signed, acknowledging that you have read these policies.

 - Family and Medical Leave Act